About the C Lazy U Ranch

 Though he had been running the F Slash ranch since 1917, in 1920 Jack bought the ranch from his brother Wilson.
 Around 1925 two women from Massachusetts came to the ranch after hearing about it from Wilson.
 They loved the place and encouraged Jack and Gertrude to start running it as a guest ranch.
 And so it was, in the following years that the F Slash Ranch developed into a working guest ranch, which remained successful through its sale in mid-1945 (around July of that year).

-Smillie and his family of four children built the barn without side wings in 1925 along with several other structures which are still standing: the Meadow House, River House, the old Bunk House, Spring House, Aspen House and Bird's Nest.
+Smillie and his family of four children built the barn without side wings in 1925 along with several other structures which are still standing: the Meadow House, River House, the old Bunk House, Spring House, Aspen House and Bird’s Nest.
 The Ranch House served as home to the Smillies with a kitchen and dining room for their guests.
 Today, that house has four additional guest wings and a lower level office.
 The small log structure between the Ranch House and the Lodge was the bathhouse which contained his and her showers, a rare luxury at the quarter century.
 Another small log facility common during this era was the root cellar which housed a Delco dynamo that supplied electricity to the ranch.
-The root cellar still stands next to Mare's Nest behind the Lodge.
-With this expansion, the ranch could accommodate approximately two-dozen guests and offered horseback riding, trout fishing and bear hunting, plus all the steaks and fresh baked pies you could eat, prepared by Gertrude Smillie.
+The root cellar still stands next to Mare’s Nest behind the Lodge.
+With this expansion, the ranch could accommodate approximately two-dozen guests and offered horseback riding, trout fishing and bear hunting, plus all the steaks and fresh baked pies you can eat, prepared by Gertrude Smillie.
 During the 1930s, guest rates were approximately $40 a week or $125 a month.

 After running the F Slash for nearly 30 years, the Smillies sold the ranch to Paul Carmichael and Colonel Jess Hart, a pilot for Continental Airlines.
 Eight months later, Carmichael and Hart sold the ranch to two Chicago businessmen, Mr. Peterson and Mr. LeFleur who were disillusioned with big city life, and purchased the ranch as a wonderful escape.